HewlettPackard/hpegl-metal-client/v1/pkg/client/README.md

 Each API call is done within a single project context.
 The specific Project identifier must be provided within the header of each REST call.
 The server will validate that the provided authentication credentials (JWTs) are valid for the referenced project before any operation is performed.
 If a single credential is valid for multiple projects, the client must still reference a single project in the header each API call.

 Clients can also access information about available services and resources through the AvailableResources object.
 This object provides detailed  information about the OS imaging options, the machine size options, the storage volume options, data center locations, and such that are needed when creating hosts and volumes.

+Note: All URIs are relative to https://<metal_service_url>/rest/v1

 ## Overview